Matta-Labs/octoprint-mattaos/README.md

 <br/>

 OctoPrint sets the default image capture format to YUYV, however better streaming results can acheived with MJPEG.
-This can be changed in the `/boot/usb-default.conf` file as follows:
+This can be changed in the `/boot/usb-default.conf` file on your Raspberry Pi as follows:
 <br/>

 ```shell